Zequez/logseq-vault/pages/How to use Logseq and Hugo as writing and publishing tools for creating non-linear websites.md

-- Hugo is a popular website builder software that is
+- Hugo is a popular website builder software that is very fast and has a theming system.
+	- It's targeted towards technical people, so you need tech skills to be able to use it
+- Logseq